Nathalie Seseña

 Nathalie Denise Ronse Seseña (born 11 November 1967) is a Spanish actress.
 She began young, appearing in the children's series Celia and has become noted for her role in the TV series La que se avecina since 2007 playing Berta Escobar.
 She has appeared in films such as Killer Housewives (2001), Cásate conmigo, Maribel (2002), Todo menos la chica (2002), Lo mejor que le puede pasar a un cruasán (2003) and El chocolate del loro (2004).

 In 2013 she adopted a dog named Pepe, and both go to the filming.

-In 2018 Seseña and Miryam Gallego sponsored Kotou, a clothes brand in Senegal.
+In 2018 Seseña and Miryam Gallego sponsored Kotou, a clothes brand in Senegal.Seseñ trained under Philippe Gaulier at École Philippe Gaulier in France.